hikeratlas/basemap/README.md

 ## Licensing and Attributions

-This repository is licensed under Apache 2.0.
+Unless otherwise noted, this repository is licensed under Apache 2.0.
 The artifacts it produces depend on things that may be licensed under other licenses.
 Your usage of the code in this repository is also subject to those licenses.

 - The data in the basemap is copyright OpenStreetMap contributors, and licensed under ODbL.
-- We use [Tailwind CSS](https://tailwindcss.com/)'s color palette, licensed under MIT.
+- [Tailwind CSS](https://tailwindcss.com/)'s color palette is licensed under MIT.
-- We use [Wikidata QRank](https://qrank.wmcloud.org/) to prioritize which features to show, licensed under CC0.
+- [Wikidata QRank](https://qrank.wmcloud.org/) is licensed under CC0.
-- We use [Mapzen's Joerd terrain dataset](https://github.com/tilezen/joerd/blob/master/docs/attribution.md) for hillshading.
+- [Mapzen's Joerd terrain dataset](https://github.com/tilezen/joerd/blob/master/docs/attribution.md) is complicated; see the link for details.
-	- See Mapzen's page for all copyrights for that data.
-	- We use [Protomap's hosted version of the terrain dataset](https://protomaps.com/blog/serverless-maps-now-open-source), which I believe is not guaranteed to be stable.
+- [json.lua](https://github.com/rxi/json.lua) is licensed under MIT.

 # Miscellaneous resources